 After a few months of building up your emergency fund, take time to see how much money you’re saving, and don’t be afraid to adjust it.
 If you find yourself with excess funds at the end of the month, don’t hesitate to add some extra padding to your emergency cushion.
-On the other hand, if you need to lower your monthly savings goal, that’s okay too!
+On the other hand, lowering your monthly savings goal is acceptable, too.
 Just remember to be responsible and not reduce your monthly savings simply because you miss the extra cash.

 Holding yourself accountable for your emergency fund is very important.
 The amount of discipline you have can make or break your cushion.
 If you do decide to make unnecessary adjustments that will negatively impact your emergency fund, remember you’re only hurting yourself.
 After all, it is your emergency cushion.

-Being financially secure is a long-term goal for us all, but you need to be willing to take the first step.
+Being financially secure is a personal finance goal for us all, but you need to be willing to take the first step.
 Discipline and responsibility play an essential role in securing a financially stable future, so don’t forget to hold yourself accountable.
-We hope that with the information and advice in this article, you’re able to begin building a stable emergency fund!
-Good luck!
+We hope that with the information and advice in this article, you’re able to begin building a stable emergency fund.

 🏡Want to start saving for your future too?
 Check out 6 Smart Ways to Save for Your Future.